Zankyo Reference

 Zankyo Reference (残響リファレンス, Zankyō Rifarensu) is the fifth studio album by the Japanese rock band One Ok Rock.
 It was released on October 5, 2011.

 Their single "Re:make" was used in Recochoku Co, Ltd. commercial, while "No Scared" was used in the Black Rock Shooter: The Game PSP video game.
 The song "Lost and Found" was used for the theme song of Milocrorze: A Love Story movie.
+A concert film of the band's performance in Yokohama Arena was released in 2012, titled "Zankyo Reference" TOUR in YOKOHAMA ARENA.